bamcleod/ltoptics/README.md

-** ltoptics -- Laser Tracker Optics **
-The ltoptics package allows accurate placement of flat mirrors and spherically mounted retro-reflectors on an optical table based on a Zemax OpticStudio prescription.

 # Laser Tracker Optics
 The ltoptics package allows accurate placement of flat mirrors and spherically mounted retro-reflectors on an optical table to locations specified in a Zemax OpticStudio prescription.